Tom R. Leppard, PhD

 Two Mode Networks

-Third, I have student stake a look at the symbolic connections between groups who share students.
+Second, students look at the symbolic connections between groups who share students.
+(Hover over the node to see the group names).
 An obvious “good” and “bad” divide here!